 A media driver your computer needs is missing or simply, the driver that needs to recognize the hard drive could not be loaded.
 We will clarify the real issue that causes this problem.

-There are also some reasons that we will point out below but again that no one may be the real cause.
+There are also some reasons that we will point out below.
 They are, for example:

 An Windows 7, 8 or Windows 10 installatiom media consists of 3 crucial files, folders: Boot, Sources and a file without extension Bootmgr.